 If there is any possibility of infections that may affect the rectum, your doctor may ask your permission to examine this area more closely.
 Sometimes this is done using a proctoscope.
 This is a small tube, usually made of plastic, that makes it possible to see inside the rectum.
 After all the swabs are taken you will be able to get dressed.
 You may be asked to provide a urine sample.

 A sample of blood from a vein may be taken.
 This is mainly used to test for syphilis, hepatitis B, hepatitis C and HIV.
 Sometimes you may be advised to delay having a blood test.
 For example, following an initial infection of HIV it can take several weeks for a blood test to become positive.
 So, for example, if you had sex with someone who is HIV positive within the last few days, you may be advised to wait several weeks to have a blood test to see if you have become infected.

 What happens next?

-If you are seen at your GP surgery the swabs and blood tests will be sent to a laboratory for further testing.
-Your doctor will advise you about when the test results will be available, this can take up to a fortnight.
+If you are seen at your GP surgery the swabs - small balls of cotton wool on the end of a thin stick, used to collect samples - and blood tests will be sent to a laboratory for further testing.
+Your doctor will advise you about when the test results will be available; this can take up to a fortnight.